Corn Truffle Quesadilla made with Huitlacoche

 What is Huitlacoche?

 Huitlacoche (pronounced wee-tlah-KOH-cheh) is a delicious corn mushroom (fungus) that grows around the corn kernels of a ears of corn packed with nutrients and antioxidants.
-Known also as the Mexican truffle, it has been considered a delicacy in Mexico for thousands of years and its popularity is rapidly growing in the US and Europe.
+Known also as the Mexican truffle or "corn smut", it has been considered a delicacy in Mexico for thousands of years and its popularity is rapidly growing in the US and Europe.
 Enjoy it in these crispy quesadillas.